Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Taxonomy

 \subsubsection{Fee}

-shows whether the actor has to pay a fee for performing an action that is not related to the consensus.
-The characteristics are \textit{yes} or \textit{no}.
+denotes whether an actor has to pay a fee for performing an action that is unrelated to the consensus.
+The values are \textit{yes} or \textit{no}.

-Some DLT systems require actors to pay a consensus-independent fee, before they can store an action on the distributed ledger.
-For instance, actors have to pay a fee in Augur, which is not paid to the consensus participants \cite{peterson2018augur}.
-In Bitcoin no additional fee is required to perform an action, except the one paid to the consensus participants.
-Also Ripple requires actors to pay a fee per action, which is not paid to consensus participants, but is destroyed \cite{ripple_transaction}.
+Some DLT systems require actors to pay a fee, which is unrelated to the consensus before they can store an action on the distributed ledger.
+For instance, actors have to pay a fee in Augur, which is not distributed to consensus participants \cite{peterson2018augur} but given to actors providing services in the system.
+In the case of Bitcoin, no additional fee is required to perform an action, except the fee paid to the consensus participants.
+Ripple also requires actors to pay a fee for each action, which is not paid to consensus participants but is subsequently destroyed \cite{ripple_transaction}.